awsdocs/amazon-dynamodb-developer-guide/doc_source/JavaDocumentAPIWorkingWithTables.md

 table.waitForActive();
 ```

-The table will not be ready for use until DynamoDB creates it and sets its status to *ACTIVE*\.
+The table is not ready for use until DynamoDB creates it and sets its status to *ACTIVE*\.
 The `createTable` request returns a `Table` object that you can use to obtain more information about the table\.

 **Example**

 ```
 TableDescription tableDescription =
     dynamoDB.getTable(tableName).describe();

 System.out.printf("%s: %s \t ReadCapacityUnits: %d \t WriteCapacityUnits: %d",